 Linux is a free and open-source operating system just like Android.
-Linux is also fragmented, to an extent, quite like Android.
+To an extent, Linux is also fragmented quite like Android.
 For instance, installing applications in Ubuntu is easy and there is more than one way to do it.
-But, there are so many different Linux distributions each with its packaging format that it gets tedious and confusing.
-Apps not available in the official stores can be installed via packages, but there are so many different kinds of them for different Linux distros.
+But, there are different Linux distributions each with its packaging format that gets tedious and confusing.
+Apps not available in the official stores can be installed via packages.
 Debian uses DEB packages, for example, whereas SUSE uses RPM packages.
-The need for a uniform packaging format was felt, and that has resulted in Flatpak and some others.
+The need for a uniform packaging format was felt, resulting in Flatpak and others.
 Today we’ll see how you can enable or install Flatpak on Ubuntu.

 Flatpak is a universal packaging format from Fedora.
-It works across all Linux distributions and there are already many apps available as Flatpaks.
+It works across all Linux distributions and many apps available as Flatpaks.
 Canonical, the creators of Ubuntu also have created something similar that they call Snaps.
 Similarly, there is an independent packaging format known as Appimage.
-These are all different packaging systems and often you’ll find programs that are available as only one of them.
-This kind of beats the purpose of a single unified packaging system.
-However, all of these do work across any Linux distributions so they’re still better than platform-specific packaging systems.
+These are all different packaging systems and often you’ll find programs available as only one of them.
+This beats the purpose of a single unified packaging system.
+However, all of these work across any Linux distributions so they’re still better than platform-specific packaging systems.

 Install Flatpak on Ubuntu